makerdao/pe-checklists/spell/d3m-onboarding-checklist.md

     - `D3MPool`
       - [ ] Optimizer is enabled
       - [ ] Optimize runs is set to `200`
-      - [ ] Deployed contract matches the code in the [repo](https://github.com/makerdao/dss-direct-deposit)
+      - [ ] Deployed contract matches the code in the [repo directory](https://github.com/makerdao/dss-direct-deposit/tree/master/src/pools)
       - Constructor params:
         - [ ] `ilk_` matches bytes32 representation of ilk name in Exec Sheet
         - [ ] `hub_` matches `DIRECT_HUB` from chainlog
-        - [ ] IF Liquidity pool token exist, it matches passed Liquidity pool token address
+        - [ ] IF Liquidity pool token exists, it matches address in Exec sheet
         - [ ] IF dai exist, it matches `MCD_DAI` from chainlog
         - [ ] IF daiJoin exist, it matches `MCD_JOIN_DAI` from chainlog
         - [ ] IF usdsJoin exist, it matches `MCD_JOIN_USDS` from chainlog